vannavu/vannavu.github.io/_posts/2022-03-06-collection-of-thoughts-around-ambi-font-collection.md

 –

-Ideas I wanted to communicate in individual fonts:
+Ideas I was interested in communicating through individual fonts:
 1. in-betweenness (cross-genre)
 2. reclamation through parody / humor as a disarming way to critique / aesthetic attraction and taste as a way to critique (re: stereotypical ethnic fonts)